porco-rosso-j/awesome-zkecdsa/README.md

 ## What is zkECDSA?

-zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits, which opens up a path to explore new and novel privacy-preserving solutions.
+zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits, which opens up a path to explore various novel privacy-preserving solutions.

 ## Articles / Discussions